DennisPrediger/SLAC/README.md

 The minimum required Rust toolchain version for SLAC is **1.70.0** or higher.

-Use `cargo add` to install the library from [crates.io](https://crates.io/crates/slac) as a dependency in your application.
+Use `cargo add slac` to install the library from [crates.io](https://crates.io/crates/slac) as a dependency in your application.

 # License